vinayaksodar/cs-courses-notes/cs229/notes.md

 K(xᵢ, xⱼ) = \langle ϕ(xᵢ), ϕ(xⱼ) \rangle = \langle x_i, x_j \rangle ^ 2
 $$

-This allows us to **avoid explicitly computing the high-dimensional mapping** and by extension the innerproduct using the higher dimensional mapping, making computation efficient.
+This allows us to **avoid explicitly computing the high-dimensional mapping*- and by extension the innerproduct using the higher dimensional mapping, making computation efficient.

 ---

 ### When Can We Apply Kernels?

-Kernels can only be used if the algorithm’s **learning rule or update rule** involves **inner products** of the input vectors.
+Kernels can only be used if the algorithm’s **learning rule or update rule*- involves**inner products*- of the input vectors.

 #### **Example: LMS (Least Mean Squares)**